 - Other Inmates.

 To search for driving records, you have to do a driving history search.

 Have you ever searched for criminal records?
 Was it an easy process?
-Was your search online or did you make a phone call to the courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your feedback may make it easier for others.

 Click here to tell about all about it

 The FBI keeps a list of the Ten Most Wanted Fugitives.
 In Nuckolls County,The Sheriff’s Department keeps their own list of most wanted criminals and fugitives.